prjctgeek/foodie/content/recipes/veggies.md

 Let's be honest, my kids hate veggies.
-They'll really only eat green beans prepaired this way.
+They'll really only eat green beans prepared this way.
 But the practice of charring, then steaming has consistently turned out veggies my wife will eat.

 <!-- more -->

-### Grean Beans
+### Green Beans

-### Brussel Sprouts
+### Brussels Sprouts

 ### Cauliflower